 The problem is not radon, but rather the radioactive particles it produces.
 As radon atoms undergo radioactive decay, they disintegrate into radiation and radon progeny ("daughters") - solid heavy metal particles of lead, polonium, and bismuth.
 These minute, electrically charged and chemically active particles float in the air, and when breathed in, some (less than 1%) get trapped permanently in the airways.
-The accumulated radioactivity in the airways is proportional to the radon level - at the 4 pCi/L level, about 600,000 radioactive particles get trapped in the lungs every hour.
+About 600,000 radioactive particles get trapped in the lungs every hour.

 The deposition in the lungs depends on whether the particles are attached to airborne dust or smoke, or unattached.
 Unattached daughters lodge deeper in the lung, which explains the severity and the type of radon-induced deep-lung cancers in non-smokers.

 The Los Alamos National Laboratory researchers discovered in 1997 that alpha particles emitted by radon do not have to hit the nucleus of a cell to damage the cell's DNA, which resides in the nucleus.
 Moreover, the alpha particles do not even have to hit the cell - a bombardment of the surrounding medium produces chemical radicals inside the cells, which cause DNA damage.